 These are not the only challenges a school will face, though.

 The biggest challenge right now, in fact, might be labor.
 It's increasingly difficult for school systems to find, hire and retain good employees.
-The restaurant industry can pay more, but even the restaurant industry is having a hard time.
+The restaurant industry can pay more, but even the restaurant industry is struggling.

 Another challenge is facilities.
 What type of condition is the cafeteria in before the school year starts?
 What changes need to be made during the year?
 Is equipment aging or breaking?
 Is the school making the best use out of the space it has?
 Does it even have enough space?
 There are a lot of questions when it comes to facilities.